The Timeless Principles of Value Investing: A Guide to Building Long-Term Wealth

 • Consistent Earnings Growth: Steady growth in revenues and profits over time indicates a strong business model.

-• High Return on Invested Capital (ROIC): Indicates efficient use of capital to generate returns above the cost of capital.
+• High Return on Invested Capital (ROIC): Reflects a company’s ability to generate returns on the capital it reinvests in the business.

 • Strong Return on Capital Employed (ROCE): Measures a company’s profitability and efficiency in using its capital.